Ericgacoki/CovidTracker/README.md

-⚠️ DISCLAIMER: This project is no longer maintained⚠️

-# uscc_test_record
+# Covid Tracker
-This app helps USCC (united saints christian church) to keep a clean record of their service attendees and the respective data particularly during the Covid-19 era.
-Safe Cloud storage, realtime updates and simplified, beautiful user interface are among the many services that this app offers.
+This app aims to keep a clean health status record of people (with regards to Covid-19) within a common area.
+Safe cloud storage, realtime updates and simplified user interface are among the many services that this app offers.
 ### See the documentation below

-## [User Guide]() (Basics of USCC App)
+## Guide

 * Prerequirements